planning a trip to french polynesia

 If you need a visa for traveling to France you will need a visa for French Polynesia.

-Be careful with your flight connections; most of them, are in the US and you will need a visa or ESTA.
+Be careful with your flight connections; most of them are in the US so you will need a visa or ESTA.

 Essential Facts about French Polynesia